 Warehouse doors are critical for the functionality of a business.
-A warehouse door, also known as traffic doors, impact doors, double acting doors, dual acting doors, restaurant doors, kitchen doors, and bump doors are a great way to keep rooms separated while continuing to operate the business as efficiently as possible.
+A warehouse door, also known as traffic doors, cafe doors, double acting doors, dual acting doors, saloon doors and bump doors are a great way to keep rooms separated while continuing to operate the business as efficiently as possible.
 Because the doors can swing in both directions, and be bumped to be opened, the efficiency of moving from room to room in a facility is greatly increased.
 There are no handles or other features that prevent the person from passing through and being able to walk from one place to another.

 Warehouse doors are the best way to stay organized and efficient in a business.